BruceRayWilson/ROS2_jazzy_tutorial_client_libraries/README.md

 ### Small Example

-When creating ROS2 packages, all of the newly created files are owned by 'root'.
-This prevented editing and deleting the files without using the 'sudo' command.
+When creating ROS2 packages inside the container, all of the newly created files are owned by 'root'.
+This prevented editing and deleting the files without using the 'sudo' command outside the container.

 ## Description